Will I Lose My Home If I File Chapter 7 Bankruptcy in Pennsylvania?

 Bankruptcy has developed a nasty reputation, which is largely based on myths and misinformation.
 One of the most persistent (and harmful) bankruptcy myths is that you will automatically lose your home if you file for Chapter 7.
 While this is a possibility, the answer depends on a few critical factors.

-It may sound too good to be true, but there’s a very specific reason for the automatic stay to exist.
-Its purpose is to give debtors some breathing room so that they can get their financial affairs in order while the bankruptcy case is in progress.
 Without the benefits afforded by the automatic stay, ceaseless collection actions could undermine cases by continually interfering with the debtor’s ability to get a fresh start.
 Creditor harassment is also prohibited by the Fair Debt Collection Practices Act (FDCPA).

 A mortgage company or lender might file for relief from the automatic stay for various reasons.
-If a homeowner is behind on their mortgage payments, is in a foreclosure action, or their home is scheduled for a sheriff sale, filing Chapter 7 will stop all legal action against the property.
-However, while the automatic stay will stop a creditor from foreclosing on a house, it might only be temporary if the homeowner filed Chapter 7.
+If a homeowner is behind on mortgage payments, is in a foreclosure action, or has a home scheduled for a sheriff’s sale, filing Chapter 7 will stop all legal action against the property.

 There is a significant difference between Chapter 7 and Chapter 13 bankruptcies.
 When a debtor files Chapter 13, they are required to submit a bankruptcy plan that proposes payments to their creditors.
 Often, a Chapter 13 is explicitly filed to pay back mortgage arrears when a homeowner is delinquent in their mortgage payments or facing foreclosure.

-All property you own is considered part of the “bankruptcy estate” and is available to a trustee to liquidate to pay your creditors.
-The Bankruptcy Code provides a number of protections, or exemptions, that allow you to keep possession of most, if not all, of your property.
-When you file Chapter 7, our Pennsylvania bankruptcy attorney will review all of your assets along with the exemptions that protect them.
+When you file Chapter 7, our Pennsylvania bankruptcy attorneys will review all your assets and the exemptions that protect them.
 If your house has no monetary value because the mortgage balance is more than the property is worth, no exemption is required.

 Pennsylvania has a specific exemption for homes owned by married couples.
 When you own a home jointly with your spouse, it will typically be deeded as “tenants in the entirety.”
 Under this exemption, the property is protected from any creditor if only one spouse owes the debt.
 That last part is very important when filing Chapter 7.